K-State graduation year: December 2007

 Degree: BS in agricultural communications and journalism; BS in animal science

-Other degree received: (in progress) Master's in Public Affairs, nonprofit management, Park University, December 2010
+Other degree received: Masters in Public Administration, nonprofit management, Park University, May 2012

 How many times did you change your major during college?

 Through my involvement in the National FFA Organization in high school, I first wanted to be a congressional lobbyist for an agricultural company and promote issues I believed in.
 However, I wasn’t sure if life in DC was for me.
 While still in high school I started thinking about other options, like working for a breed association, such as the American Hereford Association, and working as a public relations professional.
 I had the same major throughout college.